MSUSEL/msusel-snort-network-quality/README.md

 2. Start & Run Two Alpine Containers
    * `$ ‎sudo docker run -dit —-name alpine1 alpine ash`
    * `$ ‎‎sudo docker run -dit —-name alpine2 alpine ash`
-     * These commands are used to start and run a Docker container.
+     * These commands are used to start and run an alpine Docker container.
        * `docker run` indicates that we are starting and running a container.
        * `-d` starts the container in detach mode, where the container runs in the background.
        * `-i` keeps STDIN open if not attached, allowing us to interact with the container.